Introduction

 Is the Essential Eight Maturity Model applicable to all systems?

-• The Essential Eight has been designed primarily to protect organisations’ internet-connected networks.
-While the principles behind the Essential Eight may be applied to cloud services and enterprise mobility, it was not designed primarily for such purposes and alternative mitigation strategies may be more appropriate to defend against unique cyber threats to these environments.
-In such cases, organisations should consider ASD’s cloud security guidance and secure mobility guidance.
+• The Essential Eight has been designed to protect organisations’ internet-connected information technology networks.
+While the principles behind the Essential Eight may be applied to enterprise mobility and operational technology networks, it was not designed for such purposes and alternative mitigation strategies may be more appropriate to defend against unique cyber threats to these environments.

 Are legacy systems out of scope?